diamondburned/gomblog/articles/1671696000+nix-cheat-sheet.md

 **Note:** Nix-env is actually not the advised way to use Nix, Ideally, you’d want to use something more declarative like [Home Manager](https://github.com/nix-community/home-manager), as it will heavily aid you in maintaining your home environment while not letting you accumulate packages and forget about them.

+## Nix-store

+Some commands that are potentially helpful in certain niche use-cases:

+- To optimize the Nix store, run `nix-store --optimise`.
+- To find out why a derivation path is being kept around, use `nix-store --query --roots <path>`.

 ## Nix Shell

 The Nix shell is used to initialize a shell containing all the dependencies needed for development.
 Note that **it is incapable of running services**; see [nixos-shell (VM version)](https://github.com/Mic92/nixos-shell) or [nixos-shell (container version)](https://github.com/chrisfarms/nixos-shell) for that.
 You can also use Docker with [Arion](https://docs.hercules-ci.com/arion/), which acts like Docker Compose but with Nix.